CrisisTextLine/CrisisTrends/docs/faq.md

 ## How to
 1. Open the [faq.js](../app/faq.js) file
 1. Click the pencil in the top right above the code
-1. Submit the changes in a pull request (see below)
+1. Submit the changes in a pull request (see below) Make sure you do NOT commit directly to the branch.

 ![PR instructions](images/create-pr.png)